eye-division/ray-lee/_projects/congregation.md

 For the public, the sight of one person after another carrying a distinctive silver sonic sphere will create the sense of being in a performance that is taking place all around them, a humming electronic web of sound that will attract and engage thousands of passers-by in a strange processional science fiction ceremony.
 The mass of ‘singing’ spheres will be used generate an electronic musical composition at the final location with the participants being the orchestral players.

-You can read more about how Congregation was developed on my blog:&nbsp;[https://www.sonaesthetica.com/post/congregation-the-spheres-are-on-the-loose](https://www.sonaesthetica.com/post/congregation-the-spheres-are-on-the-loose)
+You can read more about how Congregation was developed on my blog:&nbsp;[https://www.sonaesthetica.com/post/congregation-the-spheres-are-on-the-loose](https://www.sonaesthetica.com/post/congregation-the-spheres-are-on-the-loose){: target="_blank"}

 &nbsp;